"*" indicates required fields

 4. Place them in the recovery position to prevent choking if they vomit.

 Early prevention efforts, education on drug abuse risks, and access to evidence-based treatment can save lives.
-Overdose is a medical emergency, and every minute counts—especially when dealing with a substance as potent and unpredictable as black tar heroin.
+An overdose is a medical emergency, and every minute counts—especially when dealing with a substance as potent and unpredictable as black tar heroin.

 You are not alone

-Heroin addiction is devastating, but it is also treatable.
-Whether you’re struggling with black tar, brown powder, or any form of heroin, recovery is possible with professional support and community connection.
+Heroin addiction is a devastating but treatable condition.
+Whether you struggle with black tar, brown powder, or any form of heroin, recovery is achievable with professional support and community connection.

 Let Red Ribbon Recovery be part of your healing journey.
 Together, we can break the cycle of addiction and build a healthier, drug-free future.
 Contact us today to start your recovery journey.